kiboschool/course-c4s-writing/src/communicating-for-success/listening-and-speaking-effectively/spontaneous-speaking.md

 1) The words that you use.
 (The verbal message)

 2) How you say those words.
-(Vocalic = The vocal nonverbal message)
+(Vocalics = The vocal nonverbal message)

 3) Your body language and other nonvocal nonverbal cues.